What are dust mites?

 How can dust mites affect your health?

-Many people who have asthma, eczema, allergic rhinitis or other allergies are allergic to dust mites.
+Many people who have asthma, eczema, allergic rhinitis (hay fever) or other allergies are allergic to dust mites.
 The allergen created by dust mites can trigger symptoms of their condition.

 If you suspect that you are allergic to dust mites, it is important to confirm that dust mites are a trigger for your asthma or allergy.
 Allergy tests such as a skin prick test or specific blood tests will help to determine this.
 However, a positive test does not mean that the dust mite will trigger your symptoms.
 Talking to your doctor and understanding the times and seasons your symptoms are triggered will help you know if dust mites affect your asthma or allergy.

 The allergen is present both in the mites as well as in their droppings and discarded skin cases.
 So it is important to try to reduce all of these.
 Unfortunately, it is not possible to completely remove dust mites from the house, and you will need to do more than one thing to reduce their numbers and effect.